Nuwan-s-Play-Ground/Online-Book-Store/README.md

 ## Technologies Used

-- Node.js: Backend runtime environment.
-- Express.js: Web application framework for building APIs.
+- Spring Boot: Spring Boot is a Java-based framework that simplifies the development of web   applications, including RESTful APIs.
+It provides built-in features for handling web requests, managing security, and connecting to databases.
 - JSON Web Tokens (JWT): For user authentication and authorization.
-- Relational Database (e.g., MySQL, PostgreSQL): For data storage.
+- Relational Database (e.g., MySQL): For data storage.
 - Sequelize (optional): ORM for interacting with the database.
 - Express Validator (optional): For request data validation.

-## Getting Started

-[Include instructions here on how to get started with the backend part of your application, including installation, setup, and running the backend server.]

-## Contributing

-[Explain how others can contribute to your backend project, including guidelines for reporting issues and submitting pull requests.]

 ## License

-This project is licensed under the [License Name] - see the [MIT License](License.txt) file for details.
+This backend project is licensed under [License Name] - see the [LICENSE.md](LICENSE.txt) file for details.